nielsenjared/nielsenjared.github.io/content/blog/data-structure-hash-javascript/index.md

 ---
-title: "Data Structures in JavaScript: Shortest Path Graph Traversal"
+title: "Data Structures in JavaScript: Hash Table"
-date: '2021-01-29'
+date: '2021-02-26'
 description: Learning data structures will help you understand how software works and improve your problem-solving skills.
-In this tutorial, you will learn the hash {{  }} in JavaScript.
+In this tutorial, you will learn the hash table data structure in JavaScript.
-keyword: ['javascript', 'data structure']
+keywords: ['javascript', 'data structure', 'hash table']
 ---

 ![](./jarednielsen-data-structure-hash-javascript.png)

 At some point in your career (today?!) you will want to learn data structures.
 It's not _just_ to ace the technical interview and land your dream job.
 Learning data structures will help you understand how software works and improve your problem-solving skills.
-In this tutorial, you will learn the {{ ToDO }} in JavaScript.
+In this tutorial, you will learn the hash table data structure in JavaScript.

 If you're new to data structures, you may want to start with [Data Structures in JavaScript: Array](https://jarednielsen.com/data-structure-array-javascript/)